The

 Okan Ilker (Vodafone)

-The goal of the RU (Radio Unit) subgroup is to develop RU white box HW built on open and disaggregated architecture.
-The white box RU would offer significant deployment and operational cost reduction compared to traditional proprietary base stations in mobile network.
+The goal of the RU (Radio Unit) subgroup is to develop RU HW built on open and disaggregated architecture.
+The RU would offer significant deployment and operational cost reduction compared to traditional proprietary base stations in mobile network.
 The group, in conjunction with leading global operators and OpenRAN technology ecosystem will harmonize requirement for radio units.

 The deliverables include:

-- Reference architecture and design requirements for white box RU for identified deployment use cases, defining requirements, and specifying architecture and designing requirements
+• Reference architecture and design requirements for the RU for identified deployment use cases, defining requirements, and specifying architecture and designing requirements

 DU and CU